planetfederal/workshops/workshops/geoserver/slides/slides.rst

 Be sure to replace <username> with your user name.

-In the section titled Specify the target for the import, select earth for the Workspace (if it isn’t already selected), and select Create new for the Store.
+In the section titled Specify the target for the import, select earth for the Workspace (if it isn't already selected), and select Create new for the Store.

 Click Next to continue.